Viridia Capital

 // Scanner: pattern type, key levels, volume context

-// Vol: IV percentile, skew, term structure shape
+// Vol: IV percentile, skew, term structure shape, premium dislocation

 },